 Mirtazapine for Sleep: Uses, Side Effects & Alternative Insomnia Treatments

-Sleep is becoming increasingly harder to come by. as the constant stress of the modern world has diminished both the quality and quantity of sleep.
+Sleep is becoming increasingly harder to come by, as the constant stress of the modern world has diminished both the quality and quantity of sleep.
 COVID-19 has only made things worse.
 Thus, people are turning to medications in the hope of a quick fix for their insomnia.

 But traditional psychopharmacological treatment for insomnia (sleep medications) are a delicate balancing act because of addiction and tolerance issues.
 As a result, doctors prefer antidepressants with sedative properties to treat insomnia.
-Mirtazapine is one such antidepressant.
+Mirtazapine is classified as one such antidepressant.

 What is Mirtazapine?

 Mirtazapine is approved to treat major depression, obsessive-compulsive disorder, and various anxiety disorders.
 Additionally, it is often prescribed 'off-label' for insomnia.
 Initially launched under the brand name Remeron, it is still sold as such even though other generic versions of the drug are available.

 Mirtazapine works on the Central Nervous System (CNS) as an antidepressant.
 It increases the concentration of particular chemical messengers (called neurotransmitters) in the brain, such as noradrenaline and serotonin.
 These neurotransmitters are important contributors for an uplift in mood.

 Does Mirtazapine Help With Sleep?